Empower students to get into tech

 Where and in what languages is AWS GetIT offered?

-AWS GetIT is available in 11 countries: the United Kingdom, Ireland, Germany, Switzerland, Spain, Italy, Israel, Greece, Australia, the United States, and Mexico.
+AWS GetIT is available in the United Kingdom, Ireland, Germany, Switzerland, Spain, Italy, Israel, Greece, Australia, the United States, Mexico, Ukraine, and Poland.
 At the beginning of the program, educators will gain access to the AWS GetIT curriculum via AWS GetIT’s Canvas Learning Management System (LMS).
-Curriculum will be available in 14 languages: English (US), English (UK), English (Australian), Spanish (Spain), Spanish (LATAM), German, Hebrew, Arabic, Italian, French (France), Greek, Welsh, Ukrainian, and Polish.
+Curriculum is available in 14 languages: English (US), English (UK), English (Australian), Spanish (Spain), Spanish (LATAM), German, Hebrew, Arabic, Italian, French (France), Greek, Welsh, Ukrainian, and Polish.

 Who are ambassadors and what is their role?